Mankind's macho, mean-spirited, venal and

 be a reasonable estimate considering that in a privately kept white tiger studbook, 233

 tigers were documented born white or heterozygous in the first 3 decades since Mohini.
-It is true that some breeders operate with limited

 resources and understanding of the importance of genetic diversity, inbreeding parent to